"Wild Oak is Wild Oak. If you have any questions, don't come."

 Parking:

-WARNING!!
 Some navigational aids, such as Garmin, have provided unreliable directions to the start at the TWOT lot.
 In the past Google Maps is reliable, and a query of "Wild Oak Trail, Fr 95, West Augusta, VA" will lead you directly to the correct parking area.
 To be safe, use the directions here and consult a paper map.

 Drop bags